jsf80238/data_science/README.md

     $ python data_science/profile_data.py -h
     usage: profile_data.py [-h] [--header-lines NUM] [--delimiter CHAR] [--sample-rows NUM] [--max-detail-values NUM] [--max-pattern-length NUM]
-                           [--plot-values-limit NUM] [--max-longest-string NUM]
+                           [--plot-values-limit NUM] [--no-pattern] [--no-histogram] [--no-box]
-                           [--object-sampling-limit NUM]
+                           [--no-pie] [--no-visual] [--max-longest-string NUM]
-                           [--object-conversion-allowed-error-rate NUM]
+                           [--object-sampling-limit NUM] [--object-conversion-allowed-error-rate NUM]
-                           [--target-dir /path/to/dir] [--html] [--db-host-name HOST_NAME]
+                           [--target-dir /path/to/dir] [--html] [--get-cleaned-version FILE_NAME]
-                           [--db-port-number PORT_NUMBER] [--db-name DATABASE_NAME]
+                           [--db-host-name HOST_NAME] [--db-port-number PORT_NUMBER]
-                           [--db-user-name USER_NAME] [--db-password PASSWORD]
+                           [--db-name DATABASE_NAME] [--db-user-name USER_NAME] [--db-password PASSWORD]
                            [--environment-file /path/to/file] [--verbose | --terse]
                            /path/to/input_data_file.extension | query-against-database

     Profile the data in a database or file.
 Generates an analysis consisting tables and images stored in an Excel workbook or HTML pages.
 For string columns provides a pattern analysis with C replacing letters, 9 replacing numbers, underscore replacing spaces, and question mark replacing everything else.
 For numeric and datetime columns produces a histogram and box plots.

     positional arguments:
       /path/to/input_data_file.extension | query-against-database
                             An example query is 'select a, b, c from t where x>7'.
 File names must end in csv, dat, txt, dsv or parquet.
 See also --delimiter.

     options:
       -h, --help            show this help message and exit --header-lines NUM    When reading from a file specifies the number of rows to skip UNTIL the header row.
 Ignored when getting data from a database.
-Default is 0. (must be in range 1..=9223372036854775807) --delimiter CHAR      Use this character to delimit columns, default is a comma.
+Default is 0. (must be in range 1..=9223372036854775807)
+      --delimiter CHAR      Use this character to delimit columns, default is a comma.
 Ignored when getting data from a database or a parquet file.
       --sample-rows NUM     When reading from a file randomly choose this number of rows.
 If greater than or equal to the number of data rows will use all rows.
-                            Ignored when getting data from a database. (must be in range 1..=9223372036854775807)
+Ignored when getting data from a database. (must be in range 1..=9223372036854775807) --max-detail-values NUM
-      --max-detail-values NUM
-                            Produce this many of the top value occurrences, default is 35.
-                            (must be in range 1..=9223372036854775807)
+                            Produce this many of the top value occurrences, default is 35. (must be in range 1..=9223372036854775807)
       --max-pattern-length NUM
-                            When segregating strings into patterns leave untouched strings of length greater than this, default is 50. (must be in range 1..=9223372036854775807)
+                            When segregating strings into patterns leave untouched strings of length greater than this, default is 50. (must be in range 1..=9223372036854775807) --plot-values-limit NUM
-      --plot-values-limit NUM
                             Don't make histograms or box plots when there are fewer than this number of distinct values, and don't make pie charts when there are more than this number of distinct values, default is 8. (must be in range 1..=9223372036854775807)
+      --no-pattern          Don't identify patterns in text columns.
+      --no-histogram        Don't make histograms.
+      --no-box              Don't make box plots.
+      --no-pie              Don't make pie charts.
+      --no-visual           Don't make histograms or box plots or pie charts.
       --max-longest-string NUM
                             When displaying long strings show a summary if string exceeds this length, default is 50. (must be in range 50..=9223372036854775807) --object-sampling-limit NUM
                             To determine whether a string column can be treated as datetime or numeric sample this number of values, default is 500. (must be in range 1..=9223372036854775807)
       --object-conversion-allowed-error-rate NUM
-                            To determine whether a string column can be treated as datetime or numeric allow up to this percentage of values to remain un- parseable, default is 5. (must be in range 1..=100) --target-dir /path/to/dir
+                            To determine whether a string column can be treated as datetime or numeric allow up to this percentage of values to remain un-parseable, default is 5.
+                            (must be in range 1..=100)
+      --target-dir /path/to/dir
                             Default is the current directory.
 Will make intermediate directories as necessary.
       --html                Also produce a zip file containing the results in HTML format.
       --get-cleaned-version FILE_NAME
                             Output the Pandas data frame in CSV or Parquet format.
 Might be useful if string columns were converted to datetimes/numerics.
 File name must end in '.csv' or '.parquet'.
       --db-host-name HOST_NAME
                             Overrides HOST_NAME environment variable.
 Ignored when getting data from a file.
       --db-port-number PORT_NUMBER
                             Overrides PORT_NUMBER environment variable.
 Ignored when getting data from a file.
       --db-name DATABASE_NAME
                             Overrides DATABASE_NAME environment variable.
 Ignored when getting data from a file.
       --db-user-name USER_NAME
                             Overrides USER_NAME environment variable.
 Ignored when getting data from a file.
       --db-password PASSWORD
                             Overrides PASSWORD environment variable.
 Ignored when getting data from a file.
       --environment-file /path/to/file
                             An additional source of database connection information.
 Overrides environment settings.
       --verbose
       --terse
 - Download your data.
 - `python data_science/python profile_data.py ~/Downloads/restaurant-and-market-health-inspections.csv`
 - View the results from `analysis.xlsx` in your current directory, or the `--target-dir` directory if provided.